jbrazda/icai-fault-alert-service/README.md

 The Alert Service is available for processes that run on a Secure Agent or the Cloud Server.
 Alert Service provides a mechanism to send alert notifications via built-in email notification service or define custom Alert Handler Process.

-this project is a good example how to maintain, build and deploy Informatica IICS project with automation and version control and help of
+This project is also a good example how to maintain, build and deploy Informatica IICS project with automation and version control and help of
 IICS Asset Management CLI V2 Utility

 > See [Alert Service Documentation][alert_service_help]